EVSD/EVSD-SITE/README.md

 - Change User Balance: admin can change user balances manually to add or deduct a specified amount.
 - Profile: admin can see site users and change their roles here (unfreeze their account after signup, etc).

+###Features To Be Added
+- Mass emailing for communication
+- UI Improvements

 ###Sources (Packages and Frameworks Used)<br />
 Project: Meteor JS Framework
 UI: Materialize CSS Framework